Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

   not be available on your installation of Tuleap.

 The crosstracker plugin is now part of :ref:`Tuleap Entreprise <tuleap-enterprise>` only.
-You will have to install the new plugin name tuleap-plugin-crosstracker.
+You will have to install the new plugin called tuleap-plugin-crosstracker.
-Once done, you can migrate your old widget to the new format, please do:
+Once done, you can migrate your old widget to the new format, please run:

 .. sourcecode:: shell